In Arizona, per A.R.S §13-3553 “Sexual Exploitation of a Minor” (i.e. “Child Pornography”) is a class two (2) felony.

 - Exposing sloppy or misleading police reports which include everything from misstatements, false statements, flawed photo line-ups and inaccurate crime scene reconstruction.

 There are multiple defense strategies that need to be explored.
-This is why it is important to hire a skilled sex crimes lawyer to defend you who has knowledge of all the possible defenses to assert in your case.
+This is why it is important to hire a skilled sex crimes lawyer when facing serious criminal sex allegations.

 If you have not been charged with Sexual Exploitation of a Minor / Child Pornography yet, but are in the “pre-charge investigation stage”